 How cute!
 Can I have him?

 Sure, this statement is meant as a compliment–your child is cute!
-But the feeling that floods this adoptive mother is a giant sting.
+But the feeling that floods this adoptive mother is a giant sting and can offend.
 “No,” Deanne would think, “this is MY son.
 I waited 12 years for him and worked hard to find him.”
-Of course, that’s not what she would say–but it is a bit of a shock to have worked so hard for a child and have it taken so lightly by others, as if a child can be had just for the asking.
+Of course, that’s not what she would say–but it is a bit of a shock to have worked so hard for a child and have it taken so lightly by others as if a child can be had just for the asking.

 Why did they give up their kid?

 Well, they didn’t “give up” their child–they “placed” their child . . . out of love.
 They wanted to give the child a better life.
 It may even surprise some birth mothers that adoptive parents are offended by this phrase.
 Adoptive parents carry a strong love for birth mothers.
 We are protective of them.
 Their unselfish love is so admirable, and our gratitude so strong, that we defend in strength the decision of birth mothers to place their children.

 Wow – you adopted.
 You did it the easy way.